History of cinema on Reunion Island

 Reunion Island, a land of film festivals

 Proof that cinema is an integral part of Reunion's cultural life, numerous film festivals take place in various communes across the island throughout the year.
-These include the Festival du Film d'aventure de la Réunion (www.auboutdureve.fr), which takes place in May in Saint-Gilles, Saint-Denis, Le Tampon and Mafate; the Festival international du Film d'Afrique et des îles, in October in Le Port; the Festival de l'Image sous-marine, in June on Réunion's west coast; the Festival du Film scientifique (sciences-reunion.net), in April-May; and the Même pas peur festival (www.festivalmemepaspeur.com) in February in Saint-Philippe.
+These include the Festival du Film d'aventure de La Réunion (www.auboutdureve.fr), which takes place in May in Saint-Gilles, Saint-Denis, Le Tampon and Mafate, the Festival international du Film d'Afrique et des îles, in October in Le Port, the Festival de l'Image sous-marine in June on the west coast of La Réunion, the Festival du Film scientifique (sciences-reunion.net), in April-May, and the Festival Même pas peur (www.festivalmemepaspeur.com) in February in Saint-Philippe.